DEFRA/fcp-mpdp-journey-test-suite/README.md

 They can be run from npm using the `npm run test:browserstack` (for running via portal) and `npm run test:github:browserstack` (from GitHub runner).
 See the CDP Documentation for more details.

+### Known Issues

+BrowserStack compatibility with Playwright is still evolving.

+As such, some compromises have been made based on risk

-BrowserStack support for Playwright page assertions such as `toHaveUrl`, `toHaveText` and `toHaveTitle` is currently inconsistent across devices.
+- BrowserStack support for Playwright page assertions such as `toHaveUrl`, `toHaveText` and `toHaveTitle` is currently inconsistent across devices.
 As a workaround, these assertions have been replaced with alternative matchers.

+- BrowserStack support for all required device and browser combinations is not yet available meaning some are not currently tested.
+See the table below for details.

+- Some Playwright locators fail to match accurately on Android devices.
+These assertions have been skipped for Android devices.

 ### Environment Variables